sami2py/sami2py/docs/sample_workflow.rst

   sami2py.run_model(tag='run_name', lon=0, year=2012, day=210)

-Note that the sami2 model runs for 24 hours to clear transients, then begins to output data.
+Note that the sami2 model runs for 24 hours of simulated time to clear transients, then begins to output data.
+For the default options (24 hours of prep, 24 hours of output, output every 15 minutes), this may take 10-20 minutes to run, depending on the user setup.

 Now load the resultant data: